 In order to study in the USA, an international student must get a US student visa.
 The USA is home to most of the top universities in the world to which a number of international students apply every year.
-The whole procedure of getting admission to the US universities may be daunting but once the success is attained, the extensive experience of the US education system enriches students to achieve heights.
+The whole procedure of getting admission to a US university may be daunting but once the success is attained, the extensive experience offered by the US education system pushes students towards achieving heights.
+This process also includes obtaining a US student visa, for which an international student should first get their Letter of Acceptance from the university.
+Once accepted, the university will provide the applicant with the required documents.

-The J1 visa is issued to international students for study and work-based exchange visitor programmes.
+J-1 Visa (Practical Training) - The J-1 visa is issued to international students for study and work-based exchange visitor programmes.
 A DS-2019 form by either the US government agency or the sponsoring organisation of the participant is required to apply for this visa.

-This non-immigrant student visa is issued to the students who wish to study at a vocational school in the US and in order to apply for the M1 visa, one must have an i20 form from a US embassy in India.
+M-1 Visa (Non-Academic/Vocational Studies) - This non-immigrant student visa is issued to the students who wish to study at a vocational school in the US and in order to apply for the M-1 visa, one must have an I-20 form from a US embassy in India.

 Also Read: USA F-1 Student Visa Guide